petrichor1998/HelloWorldKotlin/README.md

 [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes

-Describe any challenges encountered while building the app.
+I encountered some problems during the Android Studio setup but apart form that everything was smooth.
 ## License

     Copyright [yyyy] [name of copyright owner]